saikiranchalla1/learning-docker-kubernetes-on-azure-aks/0_Capstone-Project/README.md

 8. Make sure that the service's Kubernetes manifests have liveness and readiness probes defined in them.
 9. Update your README with the links to access the service in all the 4 environments

-Follow all the standard development practices like reviewing pull requests, using development branches etc.
+Follow all the standard development practices like reviewing pull requests, using development branches, use of ignore files to skip adding or copying unnecessary files etc.

+Add the following files to the repo: (check [this](https://medium.com/code-factory-berlin/github-repository-structure-best-practices-248e6effc405) link)
+1. License file
+2. Contributors file
+3. Support file
+4. Pull request template file (nice to have)

 # Extra credits
 - A dashboard to monitor: